MousaAdnan/CS50-Projects/project/README.md

 3. Reset the game board without resetting the scores.
 4. Experience a responsive and visually appealing design.

-This project demonstrates the integration of frontend and backend technologies to deliver a fully functional and interactive web application.

 ---

 #### Features:
 - **Player vs. Computer Gameplay**: The user plays as "X," while the computer plays as "O." The computer is programmed with basic logic to block the user or take a winning move when possible.
-- **Dynamic Scoreboard**: Displays the number of Player Wins, Computer Wins, and Ties, which persist across games until the page is refreshed.
+- **Dynamic Scoreboard**: Displays the number of Player Wins, Computer Wins, and Ties.
 - **Reset Functionality**: Resets the game board and clears the "Winner" message while keeping the scoreboard intact.
-- **Stylized Harvard Theme**: A clean and professional UI inspired by Harvard’s maroon and gold branding.
+- **Harvard Theme**: A clean UI inspired by Harvard’s maroon and gold branding.
 - **Responsive Design**: Optimized for different screen sizes and devices.

 ---